 If the young person does not want to seek help, this can be frustrating and upsetting.
 If this happens, go to the CGL website and get in touch with one of our services for more help and advice about how to encourage them to take the first steps towards change.
 If they are open to support from a professional, please consider making a referral to your nearest service.

 Supporting someone using drugs and/or alcohol can also put families under huge strain.
 It’s important that you look after your own wellbeing also during a time which can be extremely challenging.
 That is why we provide support for people caring for someone with a drug or alcohol problem.
-Click here to see the CGL services that offer support for families and carers.
+Click here to see the Change Grow Live services that offer support for families and carers.